 If you’re in the parks after dark – and you SHOULD be because Disney’s nighttime entertainment is not to be missed – you’re going to see all kinds of vendors peddling light-up toys, necklaces and other fun glow-in-the-dark trinkets that will delight your kids and lighten your wallet.

-You can save yourself a ton of money by purchasing these items in advance of your trip and taking them with you.
+You can save yourself a ton of money by purchasing these items in advance of your trip and remembering then when you’re packing for Disney World.
 Put them in your daypack or backpack and pull them out at dusk.
 No standing in line.
 No spending extra money.
 Happy kids.
 Everyone wins.

 You can get these items at any dollar store and of course, on Amazon.
 Here are some of my favorite picks from Amazon: